GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Decrypted: Grayshift raises $47M, Apple bugs under attack, video game maker hacked
+  - Bumble's new feature prevents bad actors from using 'unmatch' to hide from their victims
      <hr/>

-      - *The election is over, but not without a hitch or two.
-Some voters in Georgia and Ohio had to use paper ballots after hand sanitizer leaked into voting machines — an unexpected casualty of the pandemic.
-And a slew of robocalls across a number of swing states u…*
+      - *Dating app Bumble announced today it’s changing how its “unmatch” feature works in an effort to better prioritize user safety.
+The change will make it more difficult for a bad actor or harasser to use the app’s unmatch feature in order to avoid having their c…*

-  - The PlayStation 4 will be able to play PlayStation 5 games remotely
+  - Startup fundraising is the most tangible gender gap.
+How can we overcome it?
       <hr/>

-      - *Well, isn’t this a nice little surprise?
-This morning some PlayStation 4 owners are reporting the sudden and unexpected arrival of a new “PS5 Remote Play” app.
-While the app doesn’t do much yet (the PS5 isn’t out yet, after all), it seems meant to let you kee…*
+      - *Closing the gender gap in VC funding is no simple task, but it’s one that must be undertaken.*

-  - 5 UX design research mistakes you can stop making today
+  - Hyundai reportedly in talks to buy SoftBank-owned Boston Dynamics
       <hr/>

-      - *Prioritizing quality user research will ensure that your products and ideas are given the opportunities they deserve to be properly realized and to succeed.*
+      - *Boston Dynamics could be set to change hands once again, according to a new report from Bloomberg that cited “people familiar with the matter.”
+The deal would make Korean automaker Hyundai the third company in seven years to own the robotics firm, following s…*

-  - 'Free speech' social network Parler tops app store rankings following Biden's election win
+  - Beyond Meat shares rise on news that it collaborated with McDonald's on the McPlant options
       <hr/>

-      - *Trump supporters fled Twitter and Facebook for the "free speech" social network*
+      - *After tumbling earlier today, Beyond Meat shares are shooting upward on news that the company did indeed collaborate with McDonald’s on its new McPlant vegetarian menu.
+McDonald’s made waves this morning when it announced its new McPlant, and the company’s st…*

-  - Get fast money for your space startup at TC Sessions Space this December
+  - Decrypted: Grayshift raises $47M, Apple bugs under attack, video game maker hacked
       <hr/>

-       - *One of the most challenging aspects of running your space startup is access to capital.
-At TC Sessions Space (December 16 & 17), we’re bringing together some of the top space funding programs to help founders discover how they can tap into grant money to fuel…*
+       - *The election is over, but not without a hitch or two.
+Some voters in Georgia and Ohio had to use paper ballots after hand sanitizer leaked into voting machines — an unexpected casualty of the pandemic.
+And a slew of robocalls across a number of swing states u…*

 <br />